deltaDAO/mvg-portal/content/pages/privacy/en.md

 **Retention period:** Webflow stores your personal data for 15 days.

-### 3.2 Contact via e-mail
+#### 3.2 Contact via e-mail

-If you contact us via e-mail, OPF collects, uses, and stores your e-mail address, and any other information you provide us in your message, such as your name.
+If you contact us via e-mail, OEC collects, uses, and stores your e-mail address, and any other information you provide us in your message, such as your name.
 When you send us an e-mail, our (mail) service provider supports us in processing your personal data so we can communicate with you.

 **Purpose:** We collect, use and store this personal data to respond to your inquiries.